Isaach de Bankolé: Career

 De Bankolé has appeared in over fifty films, including Jim Jarmusch's Night on Earth, Ghost Dog: The Way of the Samurai, Coffee and Cigarettes and The Limits of Control.
 He has been based in the United States since 1997.
 He appeared in the movie Machetero, in the role of a journalist interviewing an imprisoned Puerto Rican revolutionary, along with the members of the New York City-based punk band Ricanstruction.

 De Bankolé has also appeared in Lars von Trier's Manderlay.
 He portrayed Steven Obanno, a terrorist, in the 2006 James Bond film Casino Royale, and "The Lone Man", an assassin in Jim Jarmusch's film, The Limits of Control (2009).
 In 2013, he starred as Ayodele Balogun in Andrew Dosunmu's Mother of George, which premiered at the 2013 Sundance Film Festival and was the closing night selection for Maryland Film Festival 2013.
 He has also had roles in Calvary, The Last Witch Hunter, and Black Panther.

+Other activities

+De Bankolé served on the jury of the 2026 Cannes Film Festival, chaired by Park Chan-wook.

+Recognition

 In 2007, De Bankolé was ascended to a Knight of the French Legion of Honour for his contributions to the French film industry.